wp-plugins/buddypress-media/readme.txt

 == Upgrade Notice ==

-= 3.4.5 =
+= 3.4.6 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fix pagging query sql issues
+Fix paging query bug fixes

 == Sponsors ==